Scalingo/documentation/_posts/databases/postgresql/timescaledb/2000-01-01-data-retention.md

 # Example

-Below an example of a retention policy which apply on __all__ hypertables.
+Below an example of a retention policy which applies on __all__ hypertables.
-It could possible to specify tables by changing the `format` or add filter using `WHERE` clause in the `PERFORM` query.
+It is possible to customize how it works by changing the `format` function according to your data or add filter using `WHERE` clause in the `PERFORM` query.

 ```sql
 CREATE OR REPLACE PROCEDURE generic_retention (config jsonb)